wallarm/product-documentation/docs/latest/updating-migrating/cloud-image.md

 To update the version of the WAF node deployed in the cloud:

+1. Inform Wallarm technical support that you are updating WAF node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
-1. Launch a new virtual machine based on the WAF node 3.0 image.
+2. Launch a new virtual machine based on the WAF node 3.0 image.
-2. Copy the WAF node settings from the previous version to the new version.
+3. Copy the WAF node settings from the previous version to the new version.
-3. Delete the previous WAF node instance.
+4. Delete the previous WAF node instance.

 A more detailed description of the upgrade steps is provided below.

+## Step 1: Inform Wallarm technical support that you are updating WAF node modules

+Please inform [Wallarm technical support](mailto:support@wallarm.com) that you are updating WAF node modules up to 3.0 and ask to enable new IP lists logic for your Wallarm account.
+When new IP lists logic is enabled, please open the Wallarm Console and ensure that the section [**IP lists**](../user-guides/ip-lists/overview.md) is available.

-## Step 1: Launch a new instance with the WAF node 3.0
+## Step 2: Launch a new instance with the WAF node 3.0

 1. Open the Wallarm WAF node image on the cloud platform marketplace and proceed to the image launch:
       * [Amazon Marketplace](https://aws.amazon.com/marketplace/pp/B073VRFXSD)